PacificBiosciences/HiFiCNV/docs/methods.md

 For each depth bin, the GC and AT counts are taken from the reference sequence within a window centered on the depth bin.
-The GC counts window size is independent of the depth bin size, it is currently set to a default value of 20000 bases (adjustable with hidden option `gc-genome-window-size`).
+The GC counts window size is independent of the depth bin size, it is currently set to a default value of 20000 bases.
 GC counts are also accumulated for the entire genome.
-GC counting is implemented in `get_gc_bins`.

 Next the method iterates over all depth bins to build a mapping between GC fraction and average depth is found.
-For this operation the GC fraction is discretized into equal size frequency bins, using 40 bins by default (adjustable with the option `gc-level-count`).
+For this operation the GC fraction is discretized into equal size frequency bins, using 40 bins by default.
 Each depth bin is assigned a GC level, and the depth for all bins at a given GC level is accumulated and averaged.
 Any GC-level with at least 2 million bases of depth bin representation is qualified to be used in GC bias correction process.
 For example, for a depth bin size of 1000, a given GC level would need at least 2000 depth bins observed at that GC level to be qualified for the GC bias correction process.
 The qualifying GC level with the highest average depth is found, and the depth at this GC-level is interpreted as being the 'unbiased' coverage level, and a correction factor is computed for each GC level by taking the average depth for the GC level and dividing